NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 An implementation MAY detect spurious timeouts based on the mechanisms described in Forward RTO-Recovery {{!RFC5682}}.
 Experimental alternative include Eifel {{?RFC3522}}.
-When a spurious timeout is detected, the sender MAY restore the congestion control state and adapt the retransmission timer to avoid further spurious timeouts. {{!RFC4015}}
+When a spurious timeout is detected, a TCP implementation MAY follow the response algorithm described in
-provides a response algorithm for a TCP implementation when a spurious timeout is detected.
+{{!RFC4015}} to restore the congestion control state and adapt the retransmission timer to avoid further spurious timeouts.

 ### Spurious loss detected by acknowledgements